James Reckitt Hull Children’s Book Award

 - Foster a love of reading by introducing young people to new writers and titles they might not normally pick up

-- Encourage reading outside of school and the number of young people using libraries
+- Encourage reading outside of school and increase the number of young people using libraries

 - Encourage young people to share their opinions about the books they are reading, listen to the opinions of others and engage in positive debate about the titles